hupe13/extensions-leaflet-map-github/readme.txt

 Many thanks to everyone who found errors and provided ideas for new functions.

-* Bug zoomhomemap with elevation fixed
-* elevation: heart rate profile
+* new togeojson.js library fixes heart rate profile of track segments (elevation).
-* changed Github updates because of https://github.com/hupe13/album-medialib-github